Vindexus/mcgrules/onemoresong.md

 ## Playing a Round

 ### 0. Move Beachball
-Move the Beachball in the direction of the closest arrow to it.
+If the Beachball is in play, move the Beachball in the direction of the closest arrow to it.
 If this places it outside the dancefloor, loop it around to the other side.

 For the first round place the Beachball in the front left corner of the crowd, relative to the Stage.

-### 1. Effect Deck
+### 1. Hype Deck
-At the start of a round, reveal the top card of the Effects deck.
+At the start of a round, reveal the top card of the Hype deck.

 ### 2. Cue Songs
 Each player secretly chooses a song from their hand and holds it face down in front of them.